windecks/windecks/README.md

 Hi there 👋

-My name is Joseph, and I am a student at the University of Toronto.
+My name is Sophia, and I am a student at the University of Toronto.

 * Incoming Intern @ Google
 * PopOS Fan